How to Lay Out a Fence Safely and Efficiently

 Fences have many uses, from privacy to security, and they can be found in many different materials and styles.
 Whatever your fence purpose, material, or style, every good installation begins with a layout.

-Planning a fence for privacy, aesthetics, or marking a boundary is straightforward if you layout the fence correctly and know the basic steps to follow.
-We’ll guide you through the process from start-to-finish to ensure your fence layout and finished product are a success.
+Planning a fence for privacy, aesthetics, or marking a boundary is straightforward if you lay out the fence correctly.
+We’ll guide you through the process from start to finish to ensure your fence layout and finished product are a success.

 Before You Begin Laying out the Fence

-Check for utilities – It’s essential to make sure you know the position of all underground utilities before you start digging holes for fence posts.
+It’s essential to make sure you know the position of all underground utilities before you start digging holes for fence posts.
 Examples of what may be buried in your yard include gas lines, sewer lines, septic tanks, well pumps, water lines, or buried electrical cable.

-The standard approach in urban and suburban areas is to call “Miss Utility” (a free service) on One Call 811.
+The standard approach in urban and suburban areas is to call “Miss Utility” (a free service) by dialing 811.
 When you call 811, they open a “dig ticket” that alerts all utility companies servicing the property of your intention to dig.